TNA Turning Point (2015)

 The 2015 Turning Point (also known as Impact Wrestling: Turning Point) was a professional wrestling event produced by Total Nonstop Action Wrestling (TNA).
-And it took place at the Impact Zone in Orlando, Florida on July 28, 2015.
+It took place at the Impact Zone in Orlando, Florida on July 28, 2015.
 It was the eleventh event under the Turning Point chronology.
 It was featured as a special edition of TNA's weekly broadcast of Impact Wrestling on Destination America on August 19, 2015.

 Five professional wrestling matches were contested at the event.
 In the main event, Ethan Carter III successfully defended the World Heavyweight Championship against P. J. Black.
 On the undercard, Drew Galloway defeated Eli Drake in a no disqualification match, Gail Kim defeated The Dollhouse (Marti Bell and Jade) in a 2-on-1 Handicap Six Sides of Steel match and Mr. Anderson defeated Bram in an Open Mic Challenge.

 Storylines

 Turning Point featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.